fleschutz/base256U/README.md

 2. the **26 uppercase letters** (A...Z) and the **26 lowercase letters** (a...z)
 3. the **194 umlaut characters** (À, Á, Â, Ã, Ä, Å, ...)

-Typical use cases for B256U are safe passwords, file checksums, identifiers and hashes.
+Typical use cases for B256U encoding are safe passwords, file checksums, identifiers and hashes.

 Advantages of B256U Encoding
 ----------------------------